 Democrat Jim Webb could become first US official to meet top Myanmar leader Than Shwe.

-But last month, he said the trial of Aung San Suu Kyi, the country’s detained opposition leader, made it difficult for Washington to pursue “meaningful relations” with Myanmar.
+But last month, he said the recent trial of Suu Kyi made it difficult for Washington to pursue “meaningful relations” with Myanmar.

-A US national, John Yettaw, who triggered the trial when he swam to her lakeside home in Yangon, was sentenced to seven years of hard labour and imprisonment.
+A US national, John Yettaw, who triggered the trial when he swam to her lakeside home in Yangon in May, was sentenced to seven years of hard labour and imprisonment.

-The convictions have been widely criticised around the world, particularly by the US government, and are likely to be raised by Webb in his talks with Myanmar officials.
+The convictions have been widely criticised around the world, particularly by the US government.

-The White House supported Webb’s trip, saying his visit to Myanmar would convey “strong” US views of good governance to the country’s leaders.
+The White House has said Webb’s visit would convey “strong” US views of good governance to Myanmar’s leaders.

 “We welcome Senator Webb’s trip to the region, including the stop in Burma,” Mike Hammer, a spokesman for the National Security Council, said, using the country’s previous name.